Hal Prewitt: Fishing

-Politics and public service
+Public service

 Beginning in the mid-1990s, Prewitt served as a Commissioner on the Architectural and Code Enforcement Boards prior to his 2001 unopposed election to the Town Commission of Manalapan, Florida where he held office until the town was reapportioned in 2002.
 Prewitt served on the Florida Atlantic University Executive Advisory Board and Palm Beach Countywide Beaches & Shores Council.

-Personal
+Personal life

-Prewitt is dyslexic, thus has difficulty reading and spelling.